gorango/flowcraft/docs/guide/best-practices/debugging.md

 # Best Practices: Debugging Workflows

 Debugging multi-step, asynchronous workflows can be challenging.
 State can change in unexpected ways, and control flow can be complex.
-Cascade is designed with debuggability in mind and provides several tools and patterns to help you pinpoint issues quickly.
+Flowcraft is designed with debuggability in mind and provides several tools and patterns to help you pinpoint issues quickly.

 This guide covers the most effective techniques for debugging your workflows.